12 Types of Grass & Their Benefits (With Pictures)

 - Benefits: Low water and maintenance requirements, dense growth

 Zoysia grass is a warm-weather variety that you can find in many of the southern states in America.
-It tends to grow thick, so the lawn is soft to walk on with bare feet, and it looks attractive with a light green color.
+It grows thick, so the lawn is soft to walk on barefoot and looks attractive with a light green color.
 A downside of this variety is that it can be slow to get established, so many people mix it with ryegrass.

 Featured Image Credit: Hans, Pixabay